Evaluation hero

 Plan your project

-Planning is paramount and needs to include an honest assessment of how long it will take to produce the necessary paperwork and seek approvals.
+Planning is paramount and you should allow enough time to produce the necessary paperwork and seek approval.
 You must also consider how and where data will be recorded and stored.
 Wherever possible you should use non-identifiable data.
-Data must be anonymised* or pseudonymised and kept secure within the Trust.
-The Information Commissioner's Office define ‘anonymised data’ as “…data that does not itself identify any individual and that is unlikely to allow any individual to be identified through its combination with other data.”
-Where agreed by the Research & Evidence Department, only fully anonymised data may be taken outside the Trust (e.g. to be stored on university servers).
+Data must be anonymised or pseudonymised and kept secure within the Trust.
+The Information Commissioner's Office define anonymised data as “…data that does not itself identify any individual and that is unlikely to allow any individual to be identified through its combination with other data.”
+Unless you have obtained prior agreement from the Research & Evidence Department, only fully anonymised data may be taken outside the Trust (e.g. to be stored on university servers).

-All project members – Trust employees and those on honorary contracts – are required to have completed the Trust’s annual Information Governance (IG) training.
-A paper version can be provided where members do not have electronic access.
-Project members receiving anonymised data only are not required to complete the Trust’s IG training.
+All project members – Trust employees and those on honorary contracts – requiring access to data or Trust systems should have completed the NHS England Information Governance (IG) eLearning module.
+A paper version of the training can be provided where members do not have electronic access.
+Project members receiving anonymised data only are not required to complete the eLearning module.

 Develop your paperwork

 Depending on how you plan to gather the data for your evaluation, you may need a participant information sheet and a consent form.
-You should seek appropriate informed consent from participants if you are asking them to do more than what is in the Friends & Family Test.
-Consent should be explicit verbal or written (written consent where participants are identifiable or where their identifiable data is involved, or qualitative methods are being used).
+You should seek appropriate informed consent from participants where necessary.
+Consent should be explicit verbal or written.
+Written consent should be sought where participants are identifiable or where their identifiable data is involved, or qualitative methods are being used.
 The Research and Evidence (R&E) department can help you determine what you will need; templates are available.

 All forms must be version controlled to ensure approved ones are being used.

-Your project must be approved by, and registered with, the R&E department.
+Your project must be approved by, and registered with, the R&E department prior to starting.

-Prior to submission, applicants are encouraged to discuss their proposed project at one of the Trust’s monthly Research Clinics via MS Teams.
-This can help to improve the application.
+Prior to submission, applicants are encouraged to discuss their proposed project at one of the Trust’s Research Clinics.
+These are held via MS Teams and can help to improve the application.
 Please contact research@nottshc.nhs.uk to book on to a Research Clinic.

 Apply to register your project with the Research and Evidence department